TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 - The villagers are ashamed of their natural magical powers.
 When they reach the age of 13, each of them makes a vow never to use them.
 - Attacks are usually rare from the Forest of Beasts but recently there's been wolf attacks.
-- It's dangerous to go hunting in the Forest of Beasts, especially at night, and it is difficult to track things in there.
+It's dangerous to go hunting in the Forest of Beasts, especially at night, and it is difficult to track things in there.
 The villagers will avoid doing so.
+- Lady Glynlamin has been missing during the wolf attacks and, after the attacks she appears to be ill.
 - The springs are running cold.
 The village's prayers to Chauntea have failed.
 - Some Aymelumans believe that the village has been cursed.
-- Lady Glynlamin has been missing during the wolf attacks and, after the attacks she appears to be ill.
-- Relations with the followers of Silvanus are good.
+- Relations with the followers of Silvanus, at Silvat, are good.
+They live to north west of Aymeluma a path.
+Occasionally, the Silvatans come here to trade for gold.

 ## Areas of the village